Pythm/ad-Lightwand/README.md

 ```

 ## Motion behaviour
-Configure <b>motionlights</b> to change light based on motion sensors in room.
+Configure `motionlights` to change light based on motion sensors in room.
 A minimum configuration to have the light turn on if lux constraints and conditions are met is:

 ```yaml
   motion_sensors: